Adding

 required.
 Plate 11 (below) is a portrait of the author's

-mother that has been projected on to an ostrich feather.
+mother that has been projected (at an angle) on to an ostrich feather.

 An old piece of canvas, that had been used to clean the brushes of an oil paint artist,

-was used to create plate 12 (above).
+was used to create plate 12 (top picture).
 This piece of canvas was streaked with

 many colours and it was a matter of trial and error, to find an area that worked well with